 Green Screen is the Electric Palace's newest screening strand, showing films with an environmental theme followed by discussion and inspiration for direct, hopeful action against climate change.

-It is being supported by Energise Sussex Coast, Hastings Voluntary Action and the LandXSea Environmental Festival, which takes place at the EP's twin cinema, The Montrose Playhouse, in Scotland.
+It is being supported by Energise Sussex Coast, Hastings Voluntary Action, Clean Water Action Group, and the LandXSea Environmental Festival, which takes place at the EP's twin cinema, The Montrose Playhouse, in Scotland.

 The first film in the season is the documentary Power Station.
 The film – which follows two Walthemstow artists, Hilary Powell and Dan Edelstyn, as they set out to take their street off the grid, kickstarting a solar-powered energy revolution – will be showing at 11am on Thursday 4 June and Sunday 7 June.